ChoongLiang/cse410-Blockchain-marketplace/README.md

 #### By Alex Kim & ChoongLiang Tan

 # Start the server
-(If you are not using webstorm, only apply to IDE and terminal)
+(If you are not using WebStorm, only apply to IDE and terminal)

 First, cd in to the project folder.